funnelbranch/funnelbranch-script/README.md

 # Funnelbranch Script

-This is the official GitHub repository for the `funnelbranch.js` script.
+This is the official source code repository for the `funnelbranch.js` script.
+For more information, please visit [www.funnelbranch.com](https://www.funnelbranch.com).

 ## Zero Config Setup